rodested/secman/README.md

 README.MD

+### Considerations
+- [PROJECT_FOLDER] is the folder which holds the whole project (ie. subdirs src, tests, README.md must be visible when running a "ls")

 ## Running Tests

 To run the tests using `unittest` or `pytest`, you can use the following command in the terminal.